LIVE ONLINE COURSE

 Build skills to confidently test hypotheses, work with qualitative data at-scale, and employ data storytelling.
 Be the leader in the room when it comes to making and presenting persuasive, data-based recommendations.

 Advance your career with expert insights into healthcare analytics.
 Maximize this powerful resource for enhancing healthcare delivery with tips and tricks from Marc's own dynamic career.

-A number of factors are driving the increased role of advanced analytics in healthcare in the United States.
-You'll start your learning by contextualizing analytics within the current US healthcare system, understanding who the stakeholders are, and how organizations use data and analytics.
+A number of factors are driving the increased role of advanced analytics in healthcare.
+You'll start your learning by contextualizing analytics within healthcare systems, understanding who the stakeholders are, and how organizations use data and analytics.

 Write a short response to the following questions: So far, how have you used Excel for data and analysis?
 Do you see a role for Excel in assessing a variety of data and analysis in healthcare?
 Why or why not?